Gregory Kaplan

 • Psychodynamic External link

-My education at Northwestern University was centered on psychodynamic psychotherapy.
-It was incorporated into multiple skills courses.
-In addition, I have trained extensively in psychodynamic group therapy.
-My practice centers around insight-based therapy, which means we are trying to uncover the roots of feelings, behaviors, and beliefs that are fed by unconscious sources, not exclusively memories but also fantasies and, most of all, unmet or over-met needs.
+My education at Northwestern University centered on psychodynamic psychotherapy and since then I have advanced my skills in trainings and classes.
+I am led mostly by insight-based therapy, trying to uncover the hidden, obscured roots of feelings, behaviors, and beliefs that are fed by unconscious sources, not exclusively memories but also fantasies and, most of all, unmet or over-indulged needs.

 Issues I Treat